purestorage/pso-csi/pure-pso/README.md

 2. Manual secret
 If you wish to manage the secret holding the API tokens yourself do the following;
-Create a kubernetes secret called `pure-provisioner-secret` with a single key `pure.json` containing json formatted like so
+Create a Kubernetes secret called `pure-provisioner-secret` in the same namespace as your PSO installation with a single key `pure.json` containing json formatted like so:
 ```json
 {
   "FlashArrays": [